Five Reasons to Shop Your Local Farmers Market

 There is comfort in knowing where your food comes from.
 Shopping at your local farmers market gives you the opportunity to meet the people who are producing the food you put on your table each day.
 Local farmers are excited to talk with you and help you find new ways to prepare meals with fresh, healthy food.

-If you’d like to learn more about cooking healthy meals, Bronson dietitians are available to help you learn new ways to incorporate healthy, local foods into your diet.
+If you’d like to learn more about cooking healthy meals, Bronson dietitians, as well as the nutrition educators at Bronson Wellness Center in South Haven, are available to help you learn new ways to incorporate healthy, local foods into your diet.
 Your primary care provider is also a good resource and can provide additional educational material for eating healthy.
 To find a Bronson dietitian or primary care provider, visit bronsonhealth.com.